rollulus/kafka-streams-plumber/README.md

 =====================

 Plumber is for the dirty work you do not want to do: silly transformations of your data structures because of slight mismatches.
 E.g. adding/removing fields, changing enums, et cetera.
 The transformation is described in Lua, you know, the language that scripts World of Warcraft, Redis and your wireless router at home for instance.
-It is fast enough, believe me.

 Proof of concept.
 Work in progress.
 Somewhere between a _horrible_ mistake and a _brilliant_ idea, time will tell.